12 Best Linux distros for programming

 As Manjaro is based on Arch Linux, it is highly customizable.
 It is also based on rolling updates, meaning you only need to install Manjaro once.

-Manjao Linux has three editions for desktop environments: GNOME, XFCE, and KDE.
+Manjaro Linux has three editions for desktop environments: GNOME, XFCE, and KDE.

 For programmers, Manjaro has a lot to offer.
 For example, you can use the configuration framework to modify applications, workflows, and graphics designs.
+You can add or remove automatic software updates, easily change the system's kernel, or use them simultaneously.

-Arch Linux – Best for Advanced Programmers
+Arch Linux: Best for Advanced Programmers

 Arch Linux is one of the best Linux distros for advanced users.
-It is a cutting-edge community-driven distro that gives access to new packages.
-And that's why it falls under the rolling release.
+It is a cutting-edge, community-driven distro that gives access to new packages, which makes Arch Linux fall under the rolling release.
+That means you only need to install it once and don't have to worry about updating it.

 Arch Linux Desktop